RAF Locking: Closure and redevelopment

-RAF Locking was formally closed at 1600hrs on the 31st March 2000 in a ceremony involving the Ensign and the Command Pennant being hauled down in the presence of the Station Commander.
+The final Freedom of Weston Parade was held on 23rd September 1998 and was honoured by a flypast by Spitfire MK356 of the Battle of Britain Memorial Flight and once gate guardian at RAF Locking.
+The station was formally closed at 1600hrs on the 31st March 2000 in a ceremony involving the Royal Air Force Ensign and the Command Pennant being hauled down in the presence of the last Station Commander Sqn Ldr Geoff Symes.
 At midnight the ownership of the site passed to Defence Estates.
 Ownership then passed to the South West Regional Development Agency.
 Initially there were hopes to develop the site to include leisure facilities.
 The decision was taken to demolish all buildings on the 81 hectare site and work commenced in 2003 and was completed in early 2004.
 North Somerset Council’s intentions for the site, now called Locking Parklands, include the development of new homes with supporting infrastructure to include schools and a GP surgery.
 The former airmen’s quarters estate has been renamed Flowerdown Park, whilst the former officer’s quarters estate is now Locking Grove.